ExCrusader/excrusader/chicagoonfire.md

 **Weight:** 200 lbs.<br>
 **Sex:** Male

-> I don't break in stores - but I break all laws Written while sittin' - all fittin' not bitten
+> I don't break in stores - but I break all laws<br>
+Written while sittin' - all fittin' not bitten<br>
 Givin' me the juice that your not gettin'

 \- Public Enemy "Public Enemy No. 1"